An upper bound on geodesic length in 2D critical first-passage percolation: Topological preliminaries: circuits and associated regions

-Critical FPP is intimately connected to the structure of open and closed circuits. \begin{definition} A \textit{circuit} is a path of length at least $4$ that starts and ends at the same vertex but is otherwise self-avoiding.
+\begin{definition} A \textit{circuit} is a path of length at least $4$ that starts and ends at the same vertex but is otherwise self-avoiding.
 An \textit{open circuit} is a circuit consisting of open primal edges.
-A \textit{closed circuit} is a circuit consisting of closed dual edges. \end{definition} A circuit $\CC$ can be naturally identified with the Jordan curve its edges trace out in the plane; in particular, we can speak of its interior and exterior, and we will denote these two disjoint sets by $\intr(\CC)$ and $\ext(\CC)$. \begin{definition} We say a circuit $\cir$ \textit{encloses} a set of vertices $\mathcal{A}$ (i.e.~either $\mathcal A\subseteq\Z^2$ or $A\subset\wh\Z^2$) if $\mathcal A\subseteq\intr(\cir)$.
-We say a circuit $\cir$ \textit{encloses} another circuit $\cir'$ if $\intr(\cir') \subseteq \intr(\cir)$. \end{definition} We note that each circuit can also be considered as a collection of vertices.
-From this perspective, the two notions of enclosure are not the same, but for technical topological reasons, it is essential for the that we establish the two definitions in the present paper.
-In all applications, it should be clear from context whether we are enclosing a circuit or enclosing a set of vertices.
-Notice that if the two circuits live on the same lattice, enclosure still allows for them to intersect.
-So we will often impose \textit{edge-disjointness}, meaning the two circuits have no common edges.
-A stronger condition is \textit{vertex-disjointness}, which means the two circuits share not vertices.
-Under the criticality assumption \eqref{critical_assumption}, it is well-known that the following event, which we shall call $\Omega_\infty$, occurs with probability one. \begin{definition} Let $\Omega_\infty$ be the full probability event on which, for every $n \ge 1$, there exist both an open circuit and a closed circuit containing $B_n$ in their interiors. \end{definition}
+A \textit{closed circuit} is a circuit consisting of closed dual edges. \end{definition} A circuit $\CC$ will often be naturally identified with the Jordan curve its edges trace out in the plane; in particular, we can speak of its interior and exterior, and we will denote these two disjoint sets by $\intr(\CC)$ and $\ext(\CC)$.